vmware-archive/apps-spring-cloud-services-code/lab-instructions/spring-cloud-config/spring-cloud-services.md

 * How to use `@ConfigurationProperties` to capture configuration changes (`greeting-config`)
 * How to use `@RefreshScope` to capture configuration changes (`greeting-config`)
 * How to override configuration values by profile (`greeting-config`)
+* How to use Spring Cloud Service to provision and configure a Config Server
 * How to use Cloud Bus to notify applications (`greeting-config`) to refresh configuration at scale